Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 1. Medical history: The veterinarian will ask questions about your dog's symptoms and medical history.

-3. Ultrasound or X-ray: These procedures help to detect kidney stones, tumors or injuries.
+3. Ultrasound or X-ray: These procedures help to detect kidney stones, tumors, or injuries.

 Treatment depends on the cause.
 Here are the most common treatment methods: